-When the world makes no sense and life is way too big and out of control, people turn to activities that bring comfort, actions that bring peace to the chaos.
+When life is way too big and out of control, people turn to activities that bring comfort, actions that bring peace to the chaos.
 It helps to cope with wrapping up the crazy.
 Some people cook, other people paint, the fit folks run.
 Me, I process my world by wrapping it up with words, letters like so many building blocks to support me, defining a space with syllables and sound.
-Picking up my pen(cil) is a way to pray on the page, pouring out my thoughts to the King as the Psalmist says in Psalm 45.
+Picking up my pen(cil) is a way to pray on the page, pouring out my thoughts to the King, as the Psalmist says in Psalm 45.

-In a single month–June, 2018, to be exact–The demonic scourge of suicide was unleashed last week, claiming the lives of two high profile creatives.
+In a single month–June, 2018, to be exact–The demonic scourge of suicide was unleashed, claiming the lives of two high profile creatives.
 Gifted, desperate, despondent souls.
 One week prior to that, before Kate Spade and Anthony Bourdain each died at their own hands, my friend D. also took her life.

-When L. called about D’s death at her own hands, I collapsed in a puddle on the floor and cried for about two days.
-Then I flew South from Seattle to be with my sister, walking with her through the aftermath of sorting out D’s sordid state of affairs, as she was estranged from her family and had no surviving immediate family.
+When L. called about D’s death at her own hands, I collapsed in a puddle on the floor then cried off and on for about two days.
+A week later I flew South from Seattle to be with my sister, walking with her through the aftermath of sorting out D’s sordid state of affairs, as she was estranged from her siblings and had no surviving husband or children.

 In between the heights of laughter and depths of our sobs, I was reminded more than once of the truth in John Chapter 12.
 Unless a kernel of wheat dies, it stands alone, but i f it dies, it bears much fruit.
 There has been a glimmer of growth in my own awareness, a sort of ‘snap-out-of-it!’ revelation.
 That is, when someone says they’re “just hanging on” (as D did two years ago when we met for a birthday lunch) that I/we would not turn a deaf ear, but pursue the conversation and linger over “tell me more” and “oh, why is that?”

-When we hear those words, our response would be, “What do you mean, you’re just hanging on?
-What’s up?”
-That we would push our way into the dark and contend for the light when friends are in a pit.
+When we hear someone is “just hanging on,” we need to push our way into the dark and contend for the light when friends are in a pit.

 My prayer these days is that my dear friend’s death will be a seed that takes root, grows well and bears fruit–the fruit of life and renewal in my sister, myself and our small circle of friends.
 That suicide will not have the last say.